arc53/DocsGPT/README.md

 You can find our [Roadmap](https://github.com/orgs/arc53/projects/2) here, please don't hesitate contributing or creating issues, it helps us make DocsGPT better!

+## [DocsGPT-7B](https://huggingface.co/Arc53/DocsGPT-7B) Our finetuned model to help you keep your data private, fine-tuned on top on MPT-7b

 ## [Live preview](https://docsgpt.arc53.com/)